 Three episodes you should check out from Hak5:

-Three episodes you should check out from Root Access:
+Three episodes you should check out from Defrag This:

-ThreatPost, Kaspersky Lab's security news service, is "the first stop for fast-breaking security news, conversations, and analysis from around the world."
-Providing a reputable, trustworthy source of news and information for today's security professionals, the ThreatPost Podcast Series, hosted by Chris Brook, is a must-add to any serious security pro's listening queue.
+Threatpost, Kaspersky Lab's security news service, is "the first stop for fast-breaking security news, conversations, and analysis from around the world."
+Providing a reputable, trustworthy source of news and information for today's security professionals, the Threatpost Podcast Series is a must-add to any serious security pro's listening queue.

 Three episodes you should check out from ThreatPost Podcast Series:

-Chester Wisniewski hosts the Sophos Chet Chat along with other members from the Sophos team.
-They cover major security events like DEF CON live, offer insights on major security breaches, industry news, and all things of interest to today's security and privacy professionals.
+The Sophos team hosts the Naked Security podcast, offering coverage of major security events like DEF CON live, insights on major security breaches, industry news, and all things of interest to today's security and privacy professionals.